kanpov/ImprovedFood/README.md

 <li>To JetBrains team and contributors for creating an astonishing JVM IDE - IntelliJ IDEA</li>
 <li>To Aseprite team and contributors for creating a productive sprite editor</li>
 </ul>

+# Contact
+You can email me to suggest some changes:
+karpovanton729@gmail.com